Bryan Thao Worra: Career and community service

 Thao Worra typically works with community service agencies such as Hmong National Development, the National Youth Leadership Council, Asian Media Access, and Little Brothers – Friends of the Elderly, the Lao Assistance Center and the Hawthorne Neighborhood Council.
 In the 2000s, he volunteered extensively with the Hmong American Institute for Learning and briefly served as its interim executive director in 2005.

 Thao Worra has been a consultant to the Minnesota State Arts Board, the Minnesota Historical Society, the Minnesota Humanities Commission, and Legacies of War, a non-profit organization that addresses issues of unexploded ordnance in Laos.
 He has presented for the Smithsonian Asian Pacific American Center, including their CTRL+ALT Culture Lab on Imagined Futures in November 2016 in New York and the 2019 Asian American Literature Festival in Washington D.C.
+He was the keynote speaker of the 2018 League of Minnesota Poets Fall Conference addressing the theme of "Time and Timelessness".
+In 2022 he presented at the Singapore Writers Festival on graphopoetics.
+He was the inaugural speaker at the 2023 SEALIT Circle Writers Festival.

 Thao Worra was an early volunteer of AsianAmericanPoetry.com as a member of their advisory board.
 He served briefly as a volunteer editor of Bakka Magazine, a Lao literary journal.
-He frequently contributes to Little Laos on the Prairie, a Minnesota-based blog serving the Lao American community.
-In 2008, he was elected the president of SF Minnesota and continues to assist them since the expiration of his term.

 He has served as the creative works editor of the Journal of Southeast Asian American Education and Advancement since 2008.
 In 2014 he joined Sahtu Press, a non-profit Lao American literary publisher in the San Francisco Bay Area.

 Thao Worra is a member of the Asian/Pacific American Librarians Association.
 In 2009, he was elected to the board of directors of the Loft Literary Center to serve a three-year term.
-From 2012 to 2014, he led a regular literary discussion group at the Hemet Public Library in Hemet, California.

 Thao Worra became the treasurer of the Science Fiction Poetry Association in 2013, and was elected president of the organization in 2016.
+He served in that role until 2022.